Nurses Transforming Care

 - Billings Clinic has established a shared governance approach to decision making regarding nursing practice.
 The Professional Practice Model utilized at Billings Clinic is a patient/family centered model.

-- The nursing strategic plan goals are attained through the Education Council, Nursing Quality Council, Nursing Research Council, Clinical Practice Council, Patient Service Leadership Council, and Clinic Service Leadership Council.
+- The nursing strategic plan goals are attained through the Education Council, Nursing Quality Council, Advanced Practice Nursing Council, Night Council, Nursing Research Council, Clinical Practice Council, Nursing Senate, Patient Service Leadership Council, and Clinic Service Leadership Council.
 Each council is guided by an established charter that defines their scope of responsibility.

 - Guided by Magnet-driven framework for excellence and evidence-based practice, each council furthers nursing practice with the goal of providing patient/family-centered care assuring safety in all encounters.

 Education and Training - Utilization of the "Novice to Expert" Model